drolbr/docker-overpass/README.md

 In a populated database, the file indicates the id from which the files have been replicated.
 Thus, its absence means that the existing data, if any, is dubious.

+There are also parameter values to download including the meta data (`meta`) or the full database history (`attic`).

 If you have already a Overpass database prepopulated, then you can start it directly:

     docker run -d --name overpass-server -v $DB_DIR:/overpass/db osm3s-server

-Areas need some extra computation step.
+Areas need some extra computation steps.
 Thus they must be activated by setting an environment variable with `-e overpass_areas=yes`.
 The setting can be combined with the clone setting.

-As next step, run the frontend container with `$DB_DIR` set to your database directory:
+As a next step, run the frontend container with `$DB_DIR` set to your database directory:

     docker run -d --name overpass-httpd -p 8080:80 -v $DB_DIR:/overpass/db osm3s-httpd